top of page

 The best way to plan a trip here is to do some research because of the various fruits and harvest times.
 I came here at various times just to get some in season fruit and take pictures for this post.
 These are some of the things to get along the Loop: strawberries, lavender, flowers, cherries, blueberries, peaches, summer pears, fall pears, apples, and pumpkins.
 Below is a map of the u-pick and harvest schedules. to help you decide when you would like to come.

-This road trip is 35 miles and there is no right way or wrong way to do the tour.
+This road trip is 35 miles, and there is no right way or wrong way to do thfruit-growinge tour.
 I would recommend making Panorama Point your first stop.
-Panorama Point is on the east side of the road a few miles south of Hood River.
+Panorama Point is on the east side of the road, a few miles south of Hood River.
 You get great views of Mt.
 Hood and the surrounding acres of orchards and farms.
 You won't be disappointed.

-This is a map that I used to do the tour.
-It shows the locations of the different places and will also help depending on what time of the year you are coming here.
+This is a map that I used for the tour.
+It shows the locations of the different places and will also help, depending on the time of year you visit.

-I'm not going to include Panorama Point as a stop on the loop so if you are using the map you won't be confused because this stop will take the numbers on the map out of order.
-So the first stop is Pearl's Place Fruit Stand.
-Pearl Wicklund was known in the valley at the "Cat Lady."
-In 2003 Pearl passed away, and the Wells family honored her name and tradition by opening Pearl's Place farm stand.
+I'm not going to include Panorama Point as a stop on the loop, so if you are using the map, you won't be confused because this stop will take the numbers on the map out of order.
+So, the first stop is Pearl's Place Fruit Stand.
+Pearl Wicklund was known in the valley as the "Cat Lady."
+In 2003, Pearl passed away, and the Wells family honored her name and tradition by opening Pearl's Place farm stand.
 Here you can find strawberries, apples, and pumpkins.
 U-Pick is available here also.

 541-386-3888